 Christine Skelmersdale has been an enthusiastic gardener since childhood and has been the Managing Director of Broadleigh Gardens, a nursery which specialises in smaller bulbs, woodland and foliage plants for 40+ years.
 The 5 acre garden is open every weekday for a charitable donation.

 A keen plant photographer with an extensive library of slides.
 An inspirational lecturer, she lectures widely in Britain and abroad both on gardening topics and plants in the wild (China, Nepal, S.Andes etc.).
 She also specialises in Day Courses on the background and use of bulbs creatively in the garden, but also has a long list of general lectures – she has been recently described as “an exhilarating lecturer with contagious enthusiasm”

 Author of ‘Creative Gardening with Bulbs’ (1989), she writes articles and reviews for, amongst others, The Garden, The Daily Telegraph, Gardeners’ World Magazine and published “Gardeners Guide to Bulbs” in July 2012.

 She was a member of the Council of the Royal Horticultural Society for 11 years.
-She was a member of the Gardens Committee, with special responsibility of Rosemoor, for 12 years and is Vice Chairman of the Daffodil and Tulip Committee and a member of the Daffodil and Tulip Year Book Committee.
+She was a member of the Gardens Committee, with special responsibility of Rosemoor, for 12 years and was Vice Chairman of the Bulb Committee and a member of the Daffodil and Tulip Year Book Committee.

-Species peonies are one of her passions and she was a founder member of the International Peony Species Network (SPIN) .There is a large collection of peonies at Broadleigh.
+Species peonies are one of her passions and there is a large collection of peonies at Broadleigh.